 My kids attended Christopher Elementary and we transferred to Parkview Elementary in December of this past year.
 By the second day both teachers came to me saying my kids were way behind.
 This school is failing to keep up with the District and further from the standard.
 The amount of work to catch up has been tremendous and i wonder how this can even be called a school.
 Parents are obviously not involved with their kids and we had to transfer because it was apparent they failed to teach them those values on top of a lice breakout every other month.
 This schools needs to focus on getting the parents involved as will as focus on getting the kids caught up.

 Christopher Elementary School is a public elementary school in San Jose.
-The principal of Christopher Elementary School is Bill Abraham, whose e-mail is firstname.lastname@example.org.
-462 children attend Christopher Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and Filipino.
+The principal of Christopher Elementary School is Bill Abraham, who can be contacted at email@example.com.
+462 children attend Christopher Elementary School and identify as Hispanic; Black, non-Hispanic; and Filipino.
 55% of the Christopher Elementary School students have "limited English proficiency."
 88% of the 462 students here are paying reduced lunch prices.
 The ratio of students to teachers at Christopher Elementary School is 19:1.
 G. W. Hellyer Elementary School is one of the nearest elementary schools.

 - Computer arts

 - Drawing painting

 |Students eligible for free or reduced-price lunch program||88%||45%|

 |Limited English proficiency||55%||31%|

 This school has shown some improvement however the parent involvement is minimal.
 The staff have minimal impact on addressing serious situations.
 There is poor fundamental values and a lot of these kids are reflecting it.
 There is no real structure the kids are running the school more than the staff.
 The school lacks the ability to control the bullying of students and seem to only address one side of the situation not both.